werf/werf/docs/_includes/documentation/reference/cli/werf_helm_dependency_build.md

 Build out the charts/ directory from the Chart.lock file.

-Build is used to reconstruct a chart's dependencies to the state specified in the lock file.
-This will not re-negotiate dependencies, as 'helm dependency update' does.
+Build is used to reconstruct a chart&#39;s dependencies to the state specified in the lock file.
+This will not re-negotiate dependencies, as &#39;helm dependency update&#39;
+does.

-If no lock file is found, 'helm dependency build' will mirror the behavior of 'helm dependency update'.
+If no lock file is found, &#39;helm dependency build&#39; will mirror the behavior of &#39;helm dependency update&#39;.

 {{ header }} Syntax